-We love our photo string wall because it highlights some of our favourite memories.
+We love our photo string wall because it highlights some of our favorite memories.
 It also creates a nice focal point for guests to get to know our family.
 I personally love photos walls at parties because it gives me something to talk about with strangers (it’s a nice classy ice-breaker of sorts).

 Now that our party season is over, we still have the photo string up.
 We love switching out the photos so there’s always something new to look at.
-Hopefully we’ll also hang artwork and other fun stuff from it.
+Hopefully, we’ll also hang artwork and other fun stuff from it.

 My aunts helped put together the photo string (I know, I’m so lucky!).
 My aunt even hand-drew the title letters (hint: the bunting is made from recycled paper grocery bags).
 Your photo string doesn’t necessarily need a title like this one, but it’s a lovely touch if you want to highlight the theme of your photos.
 A title really helps to bring it all together.